 The Personal Insolvency Act 2012 became law in December 2012.
-The Act was amended by Part 7 of the Courts and Civil Law (Miscellaneous Provisions) Act 2013 and a series of Statutory Instruments has been made in order to bring the various sections into effect and implement the personal insolvency system.
+The Act was amended by Part 7 of the Courts and Civil Law (Miscellaneous Provisions) Act 2013.
+A series of Statutory Instruments was made in order to bring the various sections into effect and implement the personal insolvency system.
 Further amendments were made by the Companies (Miscellaneous Provisions) Act 2013.

 The Act introduced 3 new debt resolution mechanisms to help mortgage-holders and other people with unsustainable debt to reach agreements with their creditors.
 These mechanisms offer different solutions to people in different situations.

 One important issue is whether your debts are secured or not.
 A secured debt is a loan on which property or goods are available as security against non-payment.
 Mortgages are the most common secured loans.
 In general, debts such as bank loans and credit card debt are unsecured, but if they are rolled up into your mortgage, they become secured loans.

 These mechanisms are described in more detail below.